 The day-to-day schedule of the student varies depending on the time frame of the program.
 The schedule includes weekend and evening clinical experience.
 Approximately 10% of the student’s total clinical clock hours are spent in evening and weekend assignments.
 All students are full-time students, and the program involves study and class preparation beyond the 40-hour week.

-Students will participate in clinical rotations at Avera McKennan Hospital & University Health Center, the Prairie Center, Avera Medical Group McGreevy, Avera Heart Hospital, Avera Orthopedics, Avera Specialty Hospital, Avera Medical Group Family Health Center and the Sioux Falls Veterans Administration Medical Center.
+Students will participate in clinical rotations at Avera McKennan Hospital & University Health Center, Prairie Center, Avera Medical Group McGreevy, Avera Heart Hospital, Avera Orthopedics, Avera Specialty Hospital, Avera Medical Group Family Health Center and the Sioux Falls Veterans Administration Medical Center.

-Students will have extensive training in general diagnostic radiography, fluoroscopy, and surgery.
-They will spend a number of rotations in CT, MRI and mammography (optional).
+Students will have extensive training in general diagnostic radiography, trauma, fluoroscopy, and surgery.
+They will spend a number of rotations in CT, MRI, interventional radiology and mammography.
 Students will also have limited rotations in radiation therapy, ultrasound, PET CT, and nuclear medicine.

 Download the complete program handbook.